 Many older automatic cars are also not as cost-friendly to run when it comes to repairs and fuel, and the upfront cost of the car might even be more.

-All in all, it seems that it’s not only the culture of the UK that makes most people go out and get their manual licence, but also the cost-effectiveness that comes with having one over an auto-only licence.
+All in all, it seems that it’s not only the culture of the UK that makes most go out and get a manual licence, but also the cost-effectiveness that comes with having one over an auto-only licence.

-- Looking for some more tips on choosing between a manual or automatic?
-Check out our helpful guide on which costs the most to insure.
+Looking for more tips?
+Check out our helpful guide on which costs the most to insure - manual or automatic?